 - Cost: General: $19.99-$28.99, Fast Pass: Add $10, Immediate Admission: Add $22

 Ranked among the top 20 haunted attractions in the country, this daunting destination features mutants, monsters and zombies “that even nightmares can’t compete with.”

 Face coverings are recommended.
 Contact-free enhancements will be in place.
 Not for young kids.

 - Hours: 7:15-11:30 p.m.
 Sept.
 18 and 24-25, Oct.
 1-2, 8-10, 15-17, 22-24 and 29-31

 - Cost: Prices vary by attraction, limited quantity available this year.

 Wiard’s Orchards has been creating frights for more than 30 years.
-It offers four adventures this year at its Haunted Thrill Park, including The Asylum, the Ultimate Haunted Barn, the Hayride of the Lost and The Mindshaft.
-Recommended age is at least 10, but use discretion.
-The Wiard’s Country Fair (through Oct.
-31) is little-tyke friendly, although some attractions are closed due to COVID-19.
+It offers five adventures this year at its Haunted Thrill Park, including The Asylum, the Ultimate Haunted Barn, the Hayride of the Lost, The Mindshaft and Alien Caged Clowns.

 - Address: 13245 Dixie Hwy., Holly